Predicting competitions by combining conditional logistic regression and subjective Bayes: An Academy Awards case study: Case study: 2019 Academy Award for Best Picture

 For this exercise, we gathered historical data on all Oscar nominees for Best Picture since 1950.
+The first Academy Awards ceremony was held in 1929, but the earliest year where data are consistently available is 1950.
+Naturally, if the window of historical data is adjusted, the results of the SB-PCLR analysis could potentially change.
 Nominees are announced in late January each year and awards are announced towards the end of February.
 The DGA, which is unaffiliated with the Academy, announces its nominees in early January and declares winners in late January.
 Thus, the Academy Award nominations for Best Picture candidates in other categories, like whether a potential winner also generated a Best Actress nomination, as well as the DGA nominations and winners can be used as candidate predictors of winning Best Picture in the same year.
 The nominees and winners for all relevant awards can be easily harvested from the official Web sites for the awards and fact-checked against sites like the Internet Movie Database for any possible discrepancy.
 While some of the lesser known technical awards have changed names and precise definitions since 1950, the data set is remarkably consistent across 59 years.
-We considered 47 possible input variables for each strata, including a list of other Academy Awards for which the film was also nominated in the same year and a small list of awards given by other organizations, like the Directors Guild, that have consistently announced awards before the Academy’s.
+We considered 47 possible binary input variables related to award nominations and wins, including a list of other Academy Awards for which the film was also nominated in the same year and a small list of awards given by other organizations, like the Directors Guild, that have consistently announced awards before the Academy’s.
+We note that Academy has historically considered five nominees per year, but as of 2010 the number of nominees varies between eight and ten.